007jasonsmith/goose/docs/shell.md

 The Goose shell is the user interface into the operating system.
 However it is important to know the scope of the shell.

-The Goose shell will NOT be a complete, fully featured shell you are used to.
-It will never have a scripting language, sophsticated command-line syntax, or even allow you to interactively run programs.
+The Goose shell will *never* be the complete, fully-featured shell you are used to.
+It will never have a scripting language, sophsticated command-line syntax, or even allow you to do things like keep track of your command history.

 Instead, the Goose shell is simply a way for a kernel developer to inspect the state of the system while it is running.
 Nothing more.

-The longer-term plan for the Goose user interface is to have the kernel host a web server, and allow users to interact through HTTP.
+The longer-term plan for the Goose user interface is to have a system process host a web server, and allow users to control a machine through HTTP.
 A rich shell is a stop-gap solution until this can become a reality.

 ## Overview ##

-The Goose shell works similar to Emacs, in that it is a collection of "buffers".
+The Goose shell works similar to Emacs in that it is a collection of *buffers*.
+Multiple buffers can be displayed at a time, but only one buffer can be active.

+The active buffer can receive input from the user, perhaps to read a command an later show its results.
+However, any buffer can be updated at any time -- perhaps from an asynchronous operation.

-The Shell provides a mechanism to switch between these buffers, to quickly switch between different diagnostic outputs, visualizing system state, etc.
+The Shell provides a mechanism to switch between these buffers, change which buffer is currently active, and even reorganize their display on the screen.

+A *window manager* abstraction is used to control how buffers actually get displayed on the screen.
+It is responcible for rendering buffer content, regardless of the designated window region it is being rendered onto.
+The window manager also manages virtualized "scrolling" of each buffer.
-Buffers are managed by a window manager.
-The window manager is responcible for actually displaying the contents of a buffer on the screen, and managing any virtualized scrolling.
+Buffers are man by a window manager.
+The window manager is also responcible for how scrolling behaves.

-Finally, the Shell executor actually operates the shell.
+Finally, the an *executor* actually operates the shell.
 It's primary role is to handle keyboard input, and send it to the Window manager or active buffer as necessary.

 Note that buffers do not accept keyboard input directly.
-Only the shell executor deals with that.
-It may appear that a buffer is directly responding to keyboard commands, but in actuality an adapter between the executor and the buffer is what is processing that.
+The executor takes input and passes it to the active buffer's *adapter*.
+It is the buffer's adapter that actually controls what data gets put into the buffer, and how it will respond to input.
+Without an adapter, the buffer is simply an empty block of memory.

+### Additional Considerations ###

+The Goose shell is subject to a few limitations, which are underpinning its
+design:

+- The shell beings its execution **before** paging has been enabled.
+So dynamic memory allocation may not be used.
+- The shell does not run as a separate process from the kernel.
+It **is** the kernel.
+If the shell starts a blocking operation, the shell cannot do anything until that operation completes.
+The exception to this is that interrupt handlers may execute, and, of course, the kernel may panic.

 ## Window Manager ##

 The window manager controls which buffers are actively being displayed.
 The window manager determines how the screen real-estate gets doled out between buffers.
+(Assume that "screen real-estate" is referring to a fixed 80x25 text mode UI, with an optional blinking cursor.)

-The window manager may choose to display multiple buffers at a time, e.g. a two, three, or four-way display.
+The window manager may choose to display multiple buffers at a time, though arbitrary window positioning is not supported.
+Multiple-buffer displays are limited to:

-It is assumed that the window manager has complete control over the display.
-It is also responcibile for printing data to the screen.
+- Single buffer display
+- Two-buffer display (verticaly or horizontally)
+- Four buffer display.

+### Chrome ###

+The window manager will display some limited chrome around buffers.
+For example, each buffer will contain a title bar containing the buffer's name.

+The buffer may optionally specify a command prompt, which will be rendered at the very bottom of the screen.
+(Similar to entering a command into Emacs.)

 ### Active window ###